-Graduating from BA Fine Art, Chai Kamrai explores consumerism, race and satire with his White Copyright pop-up shop.
+Our graduating students share the process behind their practice.
+Here, Chai Kamrai, BA Fine Art, explores consumerism, race and satire with his White Copyright pop-up shop.

 I’ve created a brand White Copyright; its aim is to make whiteness available for everyone, whatever that entails.
 It’s really up to the consumer to form their own interpretation of what that is, what they’re buying.